The Do’s And Don’ts Of Choosing Insulation For Your Loft

 How much loft insulation do I already have?

 The best way to check this is by looking at your loft.
-If you can’t get up into your loft you could check the government’s EPC register to see if there is one for your home.
-If there is loft insulation at the time of the EPC the depth of the existing insulation is usually recorded by the assessor.
+If you can’t get up into your loft or you’re unsure, you can check the government’s EPC Register.
+If there is loft insulation at the time of the EPC being issued, the depth of the existing insulation is usually recorded by the assessor.

 How much does loft insulation cost?

-The cost of loft insulation will vary depending on several factors, including the size and shape of your loft, the type and quality of insulation you choose and whether you have it installed professionally or do it yourself.
-You can expect to pay around XX-YY for professional installation.
+The cost of loft insulation will vary depending on several factors, including the size and shape of your loft, the type and quality of insulation you choose, and whether you have it installed professionally or do it yourself.
+You should speak to a professional installer, like Eco Providers, for a full breakdown on costs.

 The main types of loft insulation are:

-How long it takes to install loft insulation?
+How long does it take to install loft insulation?

 What are the advantages of loft insulation?